For Patients & Caregivers

 In a study that looked at the records of acute care cancer patients, aromatherapy improved sleep in patients.
 Smaller studies suggest aroma massage may help hospice patients with sleep problems.

 Because aromatherapy may help improve sleep, it may also reduce symptoms of fatigue, but studies specifically addressing fatigue have been mixed.

 A large hospital study suggests aromatherapy using sweet marjoram may improve pain.

 In a study of breast cancer patients, ginger aromatherapy improved appetite loss.
 In thyroid cancer patients, lemon and ginger aromatherapy appeared to increase saliva flow.
 These results need to be confirmed in larger studies before they can be recommended

 Overall, aromatherapy is thought to be a safe and low-cost non-drug approach to help address symptoms such as poor sleep, pain, nausea, and anxiety.
-However, some essential oils may have adverse effects.
+However, some products containing essential oils may have adverse effects.

 Skins rashes, sores, blisters, or abnormal skin reaction to sunlight or ultraviolet rays: With exposure to lavender, bergamot, and other types of essential oils.
 Massage therapists who use aromatherapy often in massage sessions may develop skin rashes or sensitivity to essential oils.